Ty France Player Props: Mariners vs. Athletics

-Ty France -- .034 average over his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with JP Sears on the mound, on May 3 at 9:40 PM ET.
+The Seattle Mariners, including Ty France (.067 slugging percentage in past 10 games, including no home run), take on starting pitcher Drew Rucinski and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 3:37 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Athletics.
+He had a one-hit showing in his most recent game (1-for-5) against the Athletics.

 Ty France Game Info & Props vs. the Athletics